elmahio/documentation/docs/logging-to-elmah-io-from-javascript.md

 `elmahio.js` supports all modern browsers like Chrome, Edge, Firefox, and Safari.
 Internet Explorer 10 and 11 are supported too, but because of internal dependencies on the `stacktrace-gps` library, nothing older than IE10 is supported.

+If you want to see `elmahio.js` in action before installing it on your site, feel free to play on the [Playground](https://jsplayground.elmah.io/).

 ## Installation

 Pick an installation method of your choice: